MicrosoftDocs/power-automate-docs/articles/desktop-flows/test-selectors.md

 # Test a selector

 Power Automate enables you to test a selector and ensure that your UI automation flows are running as expected.
-With the ability to test both desktop and web selectors, you can quickly and efficiently automate your application and webpage interactions.
+With the ability to, test both desktop and web selectors, you can quickly and efficiently automate your application and webpage interactions.

 ## Testing Selector